 For our three hour plane journey, I bought a few different themed packs of the Melissa and Doug Reusable Sticker pads.
 This included a farm yard pad and an underwater mermaid set.

 The stickers are thick and foamy and can be reused repeatedly.
 Although we lost a few in transit, most of the farmyard survived and Olive is still playing with these at home a few weeks on.

 3. Post it Notes

 Incredibly simple (and cheap), a pack of post it notes are ideal for an activity on a plane.
-We stuck the post it notes on the seat in front of us and on the window, while Olive ripped them off with great speed and enthusiasm.
+We stuck the post it notes on the seat in front of us, tray table and on the window, while Olive ripped them off with great speed and enthusiasm.

 This may seem like an obvious suggestion but nothing keeps a toddler better amused than food.
 Capable of snacking almost continually during her waking hours, Olive’s favourite pastime is eating.

 Obligingly therefore, I packed enough snacks to see Olive through an entire week and I’m very relieved I did.
 Not only did the snacks keep the “hanger” at bay but they also acted as an additional “activity”, with Olive spending a lot of time carefully emptying and re-filling her snack pot.

 Tip: buy a toddler-friendly snack pot for the journey to avoid crumbs and mess.
 I recently discovered this genius GoBe Kids Snack Spinner that contains 5 handy compartments, without taking up too much space.
 After trying plenty of Tupperware or snack pots that leak, I can confirm this is entirely leak free and easy to clean (dishwasher friendly).

 Another mess-free activity that’s ideal for a flight with a toddler is a magic painting book.
 These clever books let your little one “paint” by just dipping the accompanying paintbrush in water.
 I think Olive was a little too young for the book and she quickly lost interest but her older cousin was enthralled.